openapistack/docs/docs/intro.md

 1. 🚀 **No code generation.** Write your own code the way you like it.
 Only generate types from OpenAPI spec if you want.
 1. 🤝 **Single source of truth for your API contract.** No more manually updating your OpenAPI specs to keep up with your backend code.
 Ensure your API docs and SDKs stay up to date by using the spec in runtime to route and validate.
 1. 🧙‍♂️ **Type safety and validation.** Build your product faster and with a better developer experience using strongly typed Typescript and code autocomplete both in the server and client side.
-1. ❤️ **Testing & Collaboration.**.
-Leverage API mocks to make testing and development easier and iterate fast on your API design as you build your app's interface.
+1. ❤️ **Testing & Collaboration.** Leverage API mocks to make testing and development easier and iterate fast on your API design as you build your app's interface.
 Being blocked by the backend team is a thing of the past!

 ## Backend